Kerry hopes for peace after deal

 The Executive has also been granted the power to set its own rates of corporation tax in an effort to stimulate private sector growth.

-This will enable it to better compete for foreign direct investment with the much lower rate of business tax in operation in the Republic of Ireland.
+This will enable it to better compete for foreign direct investment with the much lower rate of business tax in operation in the Republic.

 The document sets out steps reducing the number of Executive departments and Assembly members.

-New mechanisms, supported by £150 million from the Government, will investigate historic Troubles killings, taking the place of police and the independent police ombudsman.
+New mechanisms, supported by 190 million euro from the UK government, will investigate historic Troubles killings, taking the place of police and the independent police ombudsman.
 Legacy inquests will remain with the coroners' courts.

 The talks process culminated with a final 30-hour round of negotiations that saw politicians talk through the night at Stormont House.

-The discussions were chaired by Northern Ireland Secretary Theresa Villiers.
-Irish Foreign Affairs Minister Charlie Flanagan was also involved throughout.
+The discussions were chaired by the UK's Northern Ireland Secretary, Theresa Villiers.
+Foreign Affairs Minister Charlie Flanagan was also involved throughout.

-Mr Cameron and Irish premier Taoiseach Enda Kenny took part in an intensive session of talks in Belfast earlier this month.
+Mr Cameron and Taoiseach Enda Kenny took part in an intensive session of talks in Belfast earlier this month.